danilp10/dacdApp/README.md

 ## Configuration:

-1. Open Main.java and update the apikey variable with your OpenWeatherMap API key.
+1. Open Main.java on weather_provider module and update the apikey variable with your OpenWeatherMap API key.
-2. Verify and update the island locations.
+2. Verify and update the city locations.
+3. Open Main.java on datalake_builder and update the rootDirectory with the directory you want the events to be written.

 ## Usage:

-The application will automatically run at specified intervals, querying the API for weather predictions for the next 5 days at 12:00 p.m. for each island.
-The data will be sent to the broker and written in a new directory.
+The application, "Travel App", allows users to select a travel destination from a drop-down list.
+Once a destination is selected, the application displays:
+Weather Predictions: Information about the weather of the selected destination, including details such as date, rainfall, wind speed, temperature, humidity, cloud cover and geographic coordinates.
+Hotel Information: The availability and details of hotels in the selected destination, including hotel name, code, nightly rate, tax, and check-in and check-out dates.
+Additionally, the total price of the stay is shown, calculated by multiplying the rate per night by the total number of nights.
+The application is presented using a simple and user-friendly graphical user interface (GUI).

 ## Adittional Information:
 This project includes a release for easy testing and execution.
 The release consists of pre-compiled JAR files and associated dependencies.
 Follow the steps below to run the application: